Columbia-Intro-Data-Science/python-introduction-Ray950611/readMe_webapp.txt

-The file nba_app.py sets up a web server that is allowed for access for all terminals that shares the same IP address.
+The file nba_app_template.py sets up a web server that is allowed for access for all terminals that logs on to the IP address 160.39.139.34:5000.
-To use it, first run the .py file on your local machine (or flask run -host 0.0.0.0) and it should say :
+To use it, first run the .py file on the remote server machine (or flask run -host 0.0.0.0) and keep it running, it should say :

  * Running on http://0.0.0.0:5000/ (Press CTRL+C to quit)

-Then you can open a browser on any other machine or cellphone using the same internet connection and replace 0.0.0.0 with your local IP address.
-Go to this webpage with port 5000 and the webpage will instruct you what to do next to input your request and get prediction results.
+Then anyone can open a browser on any other machine or cellphone using the host address and start using the user interface.
+Go to this webpage and the webpage will instruct you what to do next to input your request and get prediction results.